delvtech/agent0/INSTALL.md

 ## Apeworks and Contract Integration

+If you wish to run a local blockchain instance without Docker, follow these instructions.

 NOTE: The Hyperdrive solidity implementation is currently under security review, and thus is not available publicly.
 The following instructions will not work for anyone who is not a member of Delv.